OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules/update-to-7-strategy.rst

             protected $_sThisTemplate = '@oe_moduletemplate/templates/greetingtemplate';

     Check the shop frontend/admin backend to verify whether your module is working as expected.
     Run your aceptance tests.
-OXID's Testing Library is deprecated but still usable for version 7.
+OXID's Testing Library is deprecated but still usable for version 7.0.

 .. _converting_smarty_to_twig-20240710:

 Converting templates from smarty to twig
 ----------------------------------------

-Prerequisites is that you have a theme that supports the twig template engine.
-Use APEX in case you want to stick to the standard, convert your own theme to twig otherwise.
+The prerequisite - you should have a theme that supports the twig template engine.
+Use APEX in case you want to stick to the standard or convert your own theme to twig otherwise.

-* Have a look at how twig inheritance is working in OXID 7 :doc:`Twig Template Engine </development/modules_components_themes/module/using_twig_in_module_templates>`.
+* Have a look at how twig template inheritance is working in OXID 7 :doc:`Twig Template Engine </development/modules_components_themes/module/using_twig_in_module_templates>`.
   The templates are no longer registered in metadata.php, but now they need to follow the twig theme structure in case of extending theme templates.